wpmake22/wpmake-advance-user-avatar/readme.txt

 6. Error Messages for Invalid Files

 == Changelog ==

+= 1.0.3   - 05-01-2025 =
+* Feature - Store avatar in different thumbnail sizes.
+* Feature - Allow users to use camera or webcam to capture picture.
+* Feature - Ability for site owner to change uploaded image's width and height.
+* Tweak   - Updated Readme.

 = 1.0.2 - 21-10-2024 =
 * Tweak - Added a review prompt.